fjpereny/konverter/README.md

 - User-Defined Conversion Tables
 - User-Friendly Data Format

+### Supported Units
+Konverter supports many common engineering and scientific units such as length, mass, time, pressure, temperature and more.
+For a complete list visit the [Supported Units Wiki](https://github.com/fjpereny/konverter/wiki/Supported-Units).

 ## Supported Operating Systems
 Konverter is available for Linux, MacOS, and Windows.
 Pre-compiled binaries are available for [download from the Releases page](https://github.com/fjpereny/konverter/releases).
 For more information visit the [Supported Operating Systems](https://github.com/fjpereny/konverter/wiki/Supported-Operating-Systems) Wiki.